awressy/wa-reader/README.md

 - change database client info or make .env file like at env-template.txt

 # Run
-Just run via node index.js or npm start and scan qrcode from whatsapp, store data in database cassandra.
+Just run via node index.js or npm start and scan qrcode from whatsapp, store data in database cassandra when receive message.